-The application site is not far from the Local Site of Nature Conservation Importance (SNCI) covering Paddington Recreation Ground, where three species of bat have been recorded.
+The application site is not far from the Local Site of Nature Conservation Importance (SNCI) covering Paddington Recreation Ground, where 3 species of bat have been recorded.

-The applicant has not submitted an ecological assessment with the application given the nature of the development; that the site does not contain any habitat where bats would reside and its distance from the recreation grounds and this is accepted.
-Notwithstanding this, bats are protected by law and should permission be granted for the development and bats encountered, the developer will have to cease development until a mitigation strategy is formulated.
+The applicant has not submitted an ecological assessment with the application given the nature of the development; that the site does not contain any trees where bats would reside and its distance from the recreation grounds and this is accepted.
+Bats are protected by law and should permission be granted for the development the developer will have to abide